Romney, West Virginia: Transportation

+Roadways

 Romney is served by two primary highways, the more prominent of them being U.S. Route 50.
 US 50 heads eastward from Romney towards Winchester and Interstate 81.
 To the west, US 50 intersects U.S. Route 220, climbs the Allegheny Front, briefly enters Garrett County, Maryland, and then returns to West Virginia, eventually reaching Grafton.
 The other primary highway serving Romney is West Virginia Route 28, which heads southward towards Moorefield and north towards Cumberland, Maryland and Interstate 68.

-Although not usually used for daily transport, the Potomac Eagle Scenic Railroad has its terminal here.
+Public transportation

+The Potomac Valley Transit Authority serves Romney with fixed bus routes 101, 103, and 105.
+The agency also provides on demand transit for the town via bus route 302.